Stochastic homogenization of dynamical discrete optimal transport: Proof of Theorem

-We postpone the proof for now.
 With Proposition \ref{prop: lower bound tangent measure} we can deduce the lower bound in Theorem \ref{thm: main}: \begin{proof}[Proof of the lower bound] Without loss of generality we may assume

 First replace $(m^\eps,J^\eps)$ with versions mollified in time, by first extending $m^\eps$ constantly and $J^\eps$ by $0$ outside of $(0,T)$, and then convolving both with a smooth test function in time.
-We shall not rename $(m^\eps,J^\eps)$, noting that the action is decreased by convolution due to its convexity.
+We shall not rename $(m^\eps,J^\eps)$, noting that the action is decreased by convolution due to Jensen's inequality and Fubini's theorem by convexity of $\calAe$.
+We refer the reader to \cite[Lemma 7.7]{gladbach2023homogenisation} for more details, where a similar construction is considered.

-By the compactness result Proposition \ref{prop: compactness}, $m^\eps_t\weakstar \rho_t, \iota J^\eps_t\weakstar j_t, \dive(J^\eps_t)\weakstar \dive(j_t)$ narrowly for every(!) $t\in[0,T]$, with $j_t \ll \rho_t$.
+By the compactness result Proposition \ref{prop: compactness}, $m^\eps_t\weakstar \rho_t, \iota J^\eps_t\weakstar j_t, \dive(\iota J^\eps_t)\weakstar \dive(j_t)$ narrowly for every(!) $t\in[0,T]$, with $j_t \ll \rho_t$.

 We will show for every $t\in[0,T]$ that

 The inequality for the actions

 then follows from Fatou's Lemma.